 This service is not available for spouses, alumni or external users.
 Please use the interlibrary loan services offered by your public library.

 If you are a first-time user, sign up for RACER.

 |Maps and atlases||GSG Centre|

 Tip: Always search our catalogue first to be sure that we do not own the item.
 You cannot request an item that is already in our collection, even if it is in use.

 Items usually arrive within 2 weeks.
 Please do not inquire about your request before then.

 Read more about how to submit an interlibrary loan request.

-- Loan periods are usually 3 weeks (more or less), no renewals allowed.
-Loan periods/renewals are set by the lending library.
+- Loan periods and renewal policies are set by the lending library.